seojuwan-creator/seojuwan-creator/README.md

 ## Hi there 👋

-## I'm studying computer programming languages.
+## I'm studying computer programming languages at Yeaungnam University.
 <!--
 **seojuwan-creator/seojuwan-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.